jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 **2021/02/04**

-Update to support macOS Big Sur and above, update clover to 5129, all kexts are also updated.
+Update to support macOS Big Sur, update clover to 5129, all kexts are also updated.